standing-o/Stock_Anomaly_Detection_and_Explanation/README.md

 # Stock Anomaly Detection and Explanation
-- Repository for my master thesis (Applied Mathematics and Analysis)
+- Repository for my master thesis
 - In this paper, we introduce the anomaly detection using deep learning models and the explanation with MSTs in the US stock market.
 And we describe the mathematical formulation for the RNN/LSTM.
 - Jul.
 1, 2022 ~ Jan.
 6, 2023